JoyWays/TP_MGSI/README.md

-It was nice to have met you!
+Nice to hear from you.